Biden signs condolences for former Pope Benedict in Washington | Politics

 Biden signs condolences for former Pope Benedict in Washington

-"I will always cherish our time together at the Vatican discussing theology," Biden wrote.
-"He was a great scholar of the faith."
+"I will always cherish our time together at the Vatican when he was Pope discussing Catholic theology," Biden wrote.
+"He was a great theologian and I learned much in a few hours."
 The president, a Democrat, has been criticized by some in the Catholic Church for his support of abortion rights.
 Benedict's death was a loss for conservatives, who favored the more traditional Catholic Church that the former pope championed.

 Biden signed the book at the Vatican's diplomatic mission in Washington.
 Vice President Kamala Harris also signed the book during a separate visit on Thursday evening.